 The accompanying unaudited pro forma combined financial statements of TransMontaigne Partners should be read together with the historical combined financial statements of TransMontaigne Partners (Predecessor) included elsewhere in this prospectus.
-The accompanying unaudited pro forma combined financial statements of TransMontaigne Partners were derived by making certain adjustments to the historical combined financial statements of TransMontaigne Partners (Predecessor).
+The accompanying unaudited pro forma combined financial statements of TransMontaigne Partners were derived by making certain adjustments to the historical combined financial statements of TransMontaigne Partners were derived by making certain adjustments to the historical combined financial statements of TransMontaigne Partners (Predecessor).
 The adjustments are based on currently available information and certain estimates and assumptions.
 Therefore, the actual adjustments may differ from the pro forma adjustments.